laran/cassandra/doc/source/cql/types.rst

 Values of the ``duration`` type are encoded as 3 signed integer of variable lengths.
 The first integer represents the number of months, the second the number of days and the third the number of nanoseconds.
-This is due to the fact that the number of days in a month can change, and a day can have 23 or 25 hours depending on the daylight saving.
+This is due to the fact that the number of days in a month can change, and a day can have 23 or 25 hours depending on daylight savings.
-Internally, the number of months and days are decoded as 32 bits integers whereas the number of nanoseconds is decoded as a 64 bits integer.
+Internally, the number of months and days are decoded as 32-bit integers whereas the number of nanoseconds is decoded as a 64-bit integer.

 A duration can be input as: